Funny Memory Problems in the Elderly

 (5) Wit Outlasts Memory

 All that I know about my father, I learned from his mother and his siblings.
-My mother never talked about him, and I have my own assumption about the reason for her silence.
+My mother never talked about him.

-Anyway, one day while she was reminiscing about some of her deceased relatives—her mother, her sister, her brother—I thought there was a chance to have her include my father in her memories.
-Perhaps, she would affirm my opinion.
+Anyway, one day while she was reminiscing about some of her deceased relatives—her mother, her sister, her brother—I thought there was a chance to have her include my father in her stories.

 “So what do you remember about my father?”